bharadwajnithin/AI_OCR/README.md

-#  you can install some libriers
+#  you can install some    Libraries

 Django
 Tessaract